buildingSMART/BCF-XML/Documentation/README.md

 #### Translucency
 The `Translucency` element decides which objects are translucent and which are opaque.
 Visibility has a higher priority than translucency: a translucent element which is also resolved to be invisible should not be rendered.

+Commonly, translucency is specified using a numeric value (alpha) ranging from 0 to 1 where a value of 0 indicates complete transparency and a value of 1 indicates complete opacity.
+This specification leaves the alpha value for translucent components to the vendor's discretion: when a component is resolved as 'translucent', it should rendered with an alpha greater than 0 but less than 1 in a manner consistent with the visual style of the rendering application.

 Element/Attribute | Optional | Description |
 :-----------|:------------|:------------
 DefaultTranslucency | Yes | Boolean.
 Defaults to `false`</br><ul><li>When `true`, all components should be translucent unless listed in the exceptions</li><li>When `false` all components should be opaque unless listed in the exceptions</li></ul>